Tuesday, 7 October 2008

 4. Select how you want changes to the underlying data to be updated within the index.
 I chose "Automatic" as it means that whenever the data in the JOB table changes the index will get updated at the same time.
 You could set manually and then create a schedule to update the index.

 5. Give the full text catalog a name.
-I create a new catalog per table that needs an index.
+I create a new Full Text Catalog per table that needs an index.
 If you have multiple indexes that are quite small then you can share a catalog.

 6. If you have not chosen to automatically update the index when the data changes then create a schedule to do this for you.